Q: What is the first thing that you should check when problems occur with your two-way radios?

 Q: How long will my two way radio batteries last?

-A: It depends on a couple variables: work cycle, battery chemistry, and charging cycles.
-Generally, they last a year and a half to two years.
+A: It depends on work cycle, battery chemistry, and charging cycles.
+Generally, they last at least a year and a half to two years.

 Q: Is the radio waterproof?